Chapter 6:

 “I refuse.
 It's stupid", she said.

-“Are you too scared?
+“Are you scared?
 Aren’t you the best shot in town?
-Heh...”
-I teased her.
+Heh...”, I teased her.

 Siblings are, truly, impossible beings.
 There is something intrinsic in the sibling relationship that makes us extraordinarily prone to act on the most idiotic ideas ever witnessed by humankind.
 This is especially true when the older sibling is a male.
 Although it was a metaphoric low blow, I was sure that my childish provocation would work on her.

-I could see Yukina clenching one of her fists, right after dropping her food on the lunchbox.
+I could see Yukina clenching one of her fists, right after dropping her food back into the lunchbox.
 I could almost hear the veins in her temples popping.
 She stood up.

-“You do know that kyudo isn't supposed to be about hitting the target, right?” she explained, almost as if she were arguing with me.
+“You do know that kyudo isn't supposed to be about hitting the target, right?”, she explained, almost as if she were arguing with me.
 “Pretending it's a game, trying to put your life on the line...
-It's all nonsense, and disrespectful”.
+It's all nonsense, and it's disrespectful”.

 “Sure.
 You'd be on the news as the sister who killed her brother in a stupid archery game.
 So I propose an alternative", I said confidently.
 “Use my slingshot", I then asked.